un-ts/eslint-plugin-import-x/docs/rules/default.md

 # import-x/default

+💼 This rule is enabled in the following configs: ❗ `errors`, ☑️ `recommended`.

 <!-- end auto-generated rule header -->

 If a default import is requested, this rule will report if there is no default